 How you should name your cover letter and resume

-- .PDF: This is with the assumption that you are following the networking protocols and sending these docs directly to a person you are connected with.
-(That being said if you are sending these documents blind into an company, include a Word.doc. as well.
-Just make sure you have a recent version of word.
+- .pdf: This is the assumption that you are following the networking protocols and sending these docs directly to a person you are connected with.
+(That being said if you are sending these documents blindly into a company, including a Word.doc. as well.
+Just make sure you have a recent version of Microsoft Word.
 Applicant Tracking Systems typically prefer word over PDF’s.)
 It is totally acceptable to send a cover letter and resume in BOTH formats.

 - Name the document with your last name and the position you are interested in.
-EG: NastyresumeHRManager.PDF and NastyCoverLetterHRManager.PDF
+EG: HRNastyresumeHRManager.PDF and HRNastyCoverLetterHRManager.PDF

-If you want me to pay attention then now is the time to show a little cleavage and a dusting of stripper glitter won’t hurt either.
+If you want me to pay attention then now is the time to show a little cleavage.
+A dusting of stripper glitter won’t hurt either.

-If your documents happens to be the first one that I open in my random search of previously viewed documents, I feel lucky and am in a good mood.
-If by chance your resume happens to be the 5th, or the 10th one that I am opening in an effort to find Mrs. Right, then by now I am muttering under breath and getting pissed.
-Each right click of the mouse on a resume is a Dog click.
+If your documents happen to be the first one that I open in my random search of previously viewed documents, I feel lucky and am in a good mood.
+If by chance your resume happens to be the 5th or the 10th one that I am opening in an effort to find Mrs. Right, then by now I am muttering under breath and getting pissed.
+Each right-click of the mouse on a resume is a Dog click.
 Mentally and emotionally, it is the equivalent of opening 7 resumes for every one opened.

 - “How lazy are these people to just save their document as resume.doc”.

-- “Do they really think they are the only person applying to this position?”
+- “Do they really think they are the only person applying for this position?”

 - “Do these people actually want me to find their resume?”